robin-mueller/auto-apms-guide/src/tutorial/creating-a-behavior-from-scratch.md

 === Programmatic Approach

 You need to create a separate shared library that contains source code for a so-called [behavior build handler](../concept/common-resources.md#behavior-build-handlers).
-We recommend passing the target to the `NODE_MODEL_HEADER_TARGET` argument of `auto_apms_behavior_tree_declare_nodes` to be able to incorporate [node models](../concept/common-resources.md#c-node-model-header).
-Additionally, you must make sure to specify the name of the build handler class using `auto_apms_behavior_tree_declare_build_handlers` and install the extra library.
+We recommend passing the target to the `NODE_MODEL_HEADER_TARGET` argument of `auto_apms_behavior_tree_register_nodes` to be able to incorporate [node models](../concept/common-resources.md#c-node-model-header).
+Additionally, you must make sure to specify the name of the build handler class using `auto_apms_behavior_tree_register_build_handlers` and install the extra library.

 ```cmake:line-numbers [CMakeLists.txt]
 project(my_package)